thao786/autotest/README.md

 - make element selector SMARTER
 - double forms in click select are confusing. even I got messed up

-create new model:
+create new model Result
-- belongs to a test, an assertion
+- belongs to a test, an assertion (assertion can be null)
-- has a step (nullable) in which it failed
+- has a step (nullable) in which it failed. step has many Result, cuz many instances can be ran at once
+- if failed step is present, no assertion needed. if test could reach assertion, no failed step should be present
 - runID: something generated from ruby, pass as a parameter to eclipse
 - fields:
     error